An important function of hubUtils is allowing for the

 data specifications for model output data.
 In short, the columns of

-containing model output data from a
+a valid model_out_tbl containing model output data from a

 hub are: